who-knows-inc/KEA_DAT_DevOps_2024_Autumn/00._Course_Material/02._Slides/09._Testing_Security/06_continuous_testing.md

 > * An observable output or behavior

-> * A controlled environment such as a single isolated process
+> * A controlled environment such as a single isolated process"

 \- [T. Winters et al. Software Engineering at Google](https://research.google/pubs/software-engineering-at-google/)